-Defamation is often also given the title “slander” or “libel.”
-Slander and libel are two sub-categories of defamation.
+Internet lawyers classify defamation in two ways – slander and libel.
 If a person makes the offending statement orally, then it is classified as slander.
-If the offending statement is made in writing, then it is considered libel.
+We consider the statement to be libel when written.
 My Facebook accusation against the accountant would be a form of libel.

 A forum is a platform created for the exchange of information and opinions.
 Disagreements are common.
-Whereas people in a face-to-face discussion will generally act maturely when disagreeing about a topic, the same cannot be said for members of forums.
+Whereas people in a face-to-face discussion will generally act maturely when disagreeing about a topic, forum members act differently.

-The design of most Internet forums is such that “artificial bravery” is a serious problem.
+The design of most Internet forums is such that “artificial bravery” is a serious problem and libel the result.
 This artificial bravery comes in the form of anonymity.
 Just as catnip may remove any inhibitions on the part of a cat, anonymity seems to remove any sniff of maturity from many forum members.
-An otherwise respectable member of society will post the most outlandish of statements without a secondary thought.
+An otherwise respectable member of society will post the most outlandish of statements without a second thought.

 The tendency to make wild, unsubstantiated statements on Internet forums often introduces an element of defamation to the equation.
 The defamation occurs in the form of libel since it is a written claim, and members tend to get their money worth when blasting another member.
 These same members then appear shocked to learn liability could arise from their defamatory statements.
 The question is whether the same is true for the forum.